jacopotediosi/OctoPrint-Telegram/README.md

 2. By clicking on the *notification* icon, a dialog with a list of checkboxes for every known notification event will open.
 Checked notifications will be send to the user/group.
 When done, close the dialog.
 Don't forget to activate general notification in `3.`

 3. **IMPORTANT**<br>**a)** By clicking the *pencil* icon, you are able to enable/disable commands and notifications for the user/group in general.
 This will not affect the settings you made in `1.` and `2.`.
-It's an easy way to quickly activate/deactivate a user/group withot changing the settings.
+It's an easy way to quickly activate/deactivate a user/group without changing the settings.
 You will find the following options:
 	* For users:
 	  * *Allow to send commands*: This option will give the user the ability to send commands you defined in `1.`
 	* For groups: